The quantum smooth label cover problem is undecidable: Introduction

 \section{Introduction}

 The unique games conjecture is one of the most important open problems in theoretical computer science.
-It imposes strict limitations on the existence of efficient algorithms to approximate the value of many NP-hard problems, provided that P $\neq\NP$.
-As an important example, under the unique games conjecture the Goemans and Williamson polynomial-time approximation algorithm for MAXCUT is optimal~\cite{khot_original}.
-Despite enormous attention and effort \cite{prasad,khot-regev-vertex-cover,KhotGrassmann1,DinurTwotoOne}, the conjecture remains open.
-Surprisingly, Kempe, Regev, and Toner showed that a direct quantum analogue of the unique games conjecture is false \cite{kempe}.
-This is perhaps even more surprising in light of the more recent $\MIP^*=\RE$ result, which implies that approximating the quantum value of multiprover protocols is $\RE$-complete \cite{ji_mip_re}.
+Provided that P $\neq\NP$, it imposes strict limitations on the existence of efficient algorithms to approximate the value of many NP-hard problems.
+As an important example, under the unique games conjecture the Goemans and Williamson polynomial-time approximation algorithm for MAXCUT is optimal~\cite{goemansmaxcut,khot_original}.
+Despite enormous attention and effort \cite{prasad,khot-regev-vertex-cover,KhotGrassmann1,DinurTwotoOne}, the conjecture remains unresolved.
+The conjecture, attributed to Khot \cite{khot_original}, informally states that for any $\epsilon,\delta>0$, given a large enough alphabet, the unique label cover problem (\textit{i.e.}~a unique game), it is $\NP$-hard to decide if the classical value is at least $1-\epsilon$ or no more than $\delta$.

+Surprisingly, Kempe, Regev, and Toner showed that the quantum analogue of the unique games conjecture is false.
+In particular, they proved that solutions of a semi-definite program (SDP) relaxation of any unique game can be rounded to entangled strategies that well-approximate the quantum value of the game \cite{kempe}.
+At the time, this furthered the idea that the quantum value might be easier to compute than the classical value of many two-player games.
+However, in light of the recent $\MIP^*=\RE$ result \cite{ji_mip_re}, which implies that even approximating the quantum value of two-player (nonlocal) games is $\RE$-complete, the fact that an efficient approximation algorithm exists for the quantum value of unique games is even more peculiar.

-In the classical setting, one source of evidence for the unique games conjecture is the $\NP$-hardness of both the label cover and smooth label cover problems \cite{feige,khot2,guruswami-bypassing}.
-Hardness of the label cover problem -- a less structured variant of the \emph{unique} label cover problem\footnote{Establishing NP-hardness of the unique label cover problem is equivalent to proving the unique games conjecture.}-- is implied by the PCP theorem \cite{arora1998proof,arora1998probabilistic}.
-While smooth label cover more structurally resembles unique label cover than label cover, the ``smoothness'' does not interpolate between the two problems.
-Nonetheless, the $\NP$-hardness of smooth label cover has been a powerful tool in its own right.
-In particular, it has been used to establish hardness of approximation results for many $\NP$ problems \cite{guruswami-bypassing}, even in cases where the unique games conjecture was originally believed to be required.
+In the classical setting, a source of evidence for the unique games conjecture is the $\NP$-hardness of the label cover and smooth label cover problems \cite{feige,khot2,guruswami-bypassing}.
+Hardness of the label cover problem --- a less structured variant of unique label cover --- follows from the PCP theorem \cite{arora1998proof,arora1998probabilistic}.
+While smooth label cover is more akin to unique label cover, the smooth variant is not an interpolation between the other two.
+Nonetheless, the $\NP$-hardness of smooth label cover has been a powerful tool in its own right, used to establish hardness of approximation results for many problems in $\NP$ \cite{guruswami-bypassing}, even in cases where the unique games conjecture was thought to be necessary.